East San Fernando Valley Light Rail Transit Project: Overview

-The northern end of the proposed line is Sylmar/San Fernando Station, providing a connection to the Metrolink Antelope Valley Line, and the southern end would be the G Line's Van Nuys Station.
+The northern end of the proposed line is Sylmar/San Fernando station, providing a connection to the Metrolink Antelope Valley Line, and the southern end would be the G Line's Van Nuys station.
 An important intermediary stop would be at the currently existing Van Nuys Metrolink and Amtrak station, where passengers could transfer to the Ventura County Line, Amtrak routes, and the proposed Sepulveda Transit Corridor to the Westside.
 The Metro staff recommendation included 14 stations for the 9.2 mi line.

-The Pacific Electric San Fernando Line ran a north-south line between Downtown Los Angeles and San Fernando, partially on Van Nuys Avenue, from 1911 to 1952 before being dismantled and converted to bus service.
+The Pacific Electric San Fernando Line ran a north–south line between Downtown Los Angeles and San Fernando, partially on Van Nuys Avenue, from 1911 to 1952 before being dismantled and converted to bus service.
 The project route was portrayed in the project map included in the 1980 Proposition A documentation.
 Metro Rapid bus lines that serve the route as of 2022 are route 761 on Van Nuys Boulevard, with additional Metro Local lines supplementing both.
-Planning for the line will take into consideration other major planned infrastructure projects, including a Sepulveda Transit Corridor rail link and the conversion of the G Line from bus rapid transit to light rail.
+Planning for the line will take into consideration other major planned infrastructure projects, including a Sepulveda Transit Corridor rail link, the conversion of the G Line from bus rapid transit to light rail, and double tracking of the Metrolink Antelope Valley Line.

 The Draft Environmental Impact Report was completed and released in September 2017, and the final clearance was granted by the Federal Transit Administration in February 2021.

+By 2020, funds were being acquired, with $800 million coming from Measure M, $200 million from Road Repair and Accountability Act gas tax, and $200 million from other state-level sources.
+In 2022, the Federal Transit Administration issued a Letter of Intent to provide $909 million to fund the project.
+In 2024, this turned into a signed agreement for an $893 million federal grant from the United States Department of Transportation.
+This grant was received by Metro on September 6, 2024.
+In January 2023, the project was awarded another $600 million out of the state's Transit and Intercity Rail Capital Program, originating from the state's budget surplus in prior years.
+The capital project cost for the first phase is estimated to be $3.635 billion.